callmephilip/baker-docs/structure/README.md

 Let's go over the project structure to make sure you know where things are.
 A lot of this stuff is auto-managed by Baker for you so you do not really have to worry about it much/at all.

+Note: For a quick rationale for the monorepository approach, please refer to [Repository Structure Section](/note-on-the-repository-structure.md)

 ## High level overview

 The root of your project should be looking smth like this